SIVAGHUB-C/database-engine/README.md

 # Database-Engine
-Database Engine that supports some features like :
+Database Engine that supports some features lik :
 - Creating a table
 - Inserting into a table
 - Updating a table